theKeithD/thmj3g-tools/README.md

 blowpack
 --------
 Encrypts a file using a non-chaining Blowfish implementation and adds a bogus LZSS header.
-The bogus header is used by thmj3g's loader to determine the length of the original unpadded file.
+The bogus header is used by thmj3g's loader to determine the length of the original unpadded file. ...yes, really.
+It's not compressed at all.

 ### Usage
 `blowpack filename`